ethyca/fides/docs/fides/docs/language/resources/system.md

 The array of declarations describing the types of data in your system.
 This is a list of the privcy attributes (`data_category`, `data_use`, `data_subject`, and `data_qualifier`) for each of your systems.

+If a dataset is referenced as part of the system, all applicable data categories set on the dataset are treated as part of the system.

 **organization_fides_key**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_string_&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;default: `default_organization`

 The fides key of the [Organization](/fides/language/resources/organization/) to which this System belongs.